Oliver Ambrose Batcheller Letters, 1859-1898: Finding Aid

 Description of Contents

-The Oliver Ambrose Batcheller Letters, comprising four linear inches of documentation, spans two time periods of Batcheller's naval career, from 1859 to 1866 and from 1891 to 1892.
+The Oliver Ambrose Batcheller Letters, comprising 0.42 linear feet of documentation, spans two time periods of Batcheller's naval career, from 1859 to 1866 and from 1891 to 1892.
 The letters focus on his time as a student at the U.S. Naval Academy, his service in the U.S. Navy during the American Civil War, and his service as Commander of the U.S.S.
 Concord.